-- Approaching female candidates eyeing outside director and other executive positions at an early stage in the female manager market, which is expected to grow in the future. - Building a network of outstanding female professionals who can become executives realises proposals that can satisfy the diverse needs of companies.
+Impact on he Compan Approaching female candidates eyeing outside director and other executive positions at an early stage in the female manager market, which is expected to grow in the future.
+Building a network of outstanding female professionals who can become executives realises proposals that can satisfy the diverse needs of companies.